py5coding/py5book/reference/py5functions_register_image_conversion.md

 Register new image conversion functionality to be used by [](sketch_convert_image).
 This will allow users to extend py5's capabilities and compatability within the Python ecosystem.

-The `precondition` parameter must be function that accepts an object as a parameter and returns `True` if and only if the `convert_function` can successfully convert the object.
+The `precondition` parameter must be a function that accepts an object as a parameter and returns `True` if and only if the `convert_function` can successfully convert the object.

 The `convert_function` parameter must be a function that accepts an object as a parameter and returns either a filename that can be read by [](sketch_load_image), a `py5.NumpyImageArray` object, or a [](py5image) object.
 View py5's source code for detailed information about `py5.NumpyImageArray` objects.